LeonieCourcoul/FlexVarJM/README.md

 <!-- badges: end -->

-The goal of VarJM is to estimate joint model with subject-specific variability.
+The goal of VarJM is to estimate joint model with subject-specific time-dependent variability.

 The global function is FlexVar_JM.
-It handles to estimate joint model with a marker which has a subject-specific variability and competing events with the possibility to take into account the left truncation.
+It handles to estimate joint model with a marker which has a subject-specific time-dependent variability and competing events with the possibility to take into account the left truncation.

 ## Installation